FelixWodaczek/dii-molecular-systems/README.md

 python -m ipykernel install --user --name dii_ms
 ```

 3) Analyze the jupyter notebooks.
-Data files of precalculated results were too large to store here and can be downloaded from OSF, see below.
+Data files necessary for calculations, and of precalculated results, were too large to store here and can be downloaded from OSF, fron the corresponding folders (see below).

 ## Source Data
-A .zip folder with the data for all plots in this paper can be found here in PLOT_DATA.
 All source data is located in an (OSF Repository)[https://osf.io/swtg5/].
 Download it and add the contained data to the individual directories.